fusion-jena/DaiSi/node/README.md

 Change the port in the app.js file

+## Integrating an own/new indexes

+Create a new file, e.g., `myIndex.js` and add this new module in the const swagger options

+``const options = {
+  swaggerDefinition,
+  apis: ['gfbio.js', 'myIndex.js']
+};``

+Integrate the new module and add it with an own URL

+``var elastic_myIndex = require('./myIndex');
+app.use('/myIndex', elastic_myIndex);``

+Implement at least a '/search' function, and if available '/suggest' and '/semantic-search'.
+An example for elasticsearch is provided in the gfbio module.
+Adjust the facets for your needs.

+``'aggs': {
+            'taxonomy': {
+                'terms': {
+                    'field': 'taxonomyFacet',
+                    'size': 50
+                }
+            }, [...]``

+Test your new search function, e.g.: http://localhost:3000/myIndex/search

 ## License
 [Dai:Si] is distributed under the terms of the GNU LGPL v3.0. (https://www.gnu.org/licenses/lgpl-3.0.en.html)